Lesson video

 We can explain why momentum is conserved based upon Newton's third law.

-And if you remember Newton's third law is this, if object A exerts a force on object B, then object B will exert an equal size force in the opposite direction on object B.
+And if you remember, Newton's third law is this, if object A exerts a force on object B, then object B will exert an equal sized force in the opposite direction on object B.

-And when one object produces a force that's acting, there will be a change of momentum due to that force, but also it's going to be a second force, which is changing the momentum of another object.
+So forces cause change in momentum, and when one object produces a force that's acting, there will be a change of momentum due to that force, but also, there's going to be a second force which is changing the momentum of another object.

 Let's try and explain that in a little more detail using an example and Newton's third law.

-So if you imagine they've got two objects approaching each other here are ball A and ball B, and then they collide with each other.
+So if you imagine I've got two objects approaching each other here, ball A and ball B, and then they collide with each other.

 That force is gonna act on object B, change its velocity, and therefore change its momentum.